-Identification of special education needs
+Identification of SEND

-At Gaywood Primary we are committed to ensuring that all learners have access through quality first teaching, scaffolding activities and any additional resources access to the same knowledge rich curriculum content and learning objectives as their peers.
-This not only enables development of their knowledge and understanding, but also develops and extend their skills and abilities.
-We use imagery, symbols, rehearsal and repetition to help remove barriers' to accessing learning and reduce any fear of the written word and or of failing.
-It does not follow that all vulnerable learners have SEN. Only those with a learning difficulty which requires special educational provision will be identified as having SEN.
+At Gaywood Primary School, we are committed to ensuring that all learners have access to learning through Quality First Teaching, scaffolded activities and any additional resources needed to access the same knowledge rich curriculum content and learning objectives as their peers.
+This not only enables development of their knowledge and understanding, but also develops and extends their skills and abilities.
+We use imagery, symbols, rehearsal and repetition to help remove barriers to accessing learning and reduce any fear of the written word and/or of failing.
+It does not follow that all vulnerable learners have SEND.
+Only those with a learning difficulty which requires special educational provision will be identified as having SEND.

 Learners can fall behind for many different reasons.
 They may have been absent from school or have attended many different schools and not had the opportunity to learn consistently.
-Slower progress and low attainment will not automatically mean a pupil is recorded as having SEN. Quality first teaching and identifying in class support and resources, assessments in school and externally, monitoring and assessing progress will be the first step to meeting a child's needs.
-Discussions and reviews with class Teachers and parents are also central to this process.
+Slower progress and low attainment will not automatically mean a pupil is recorded as having SEND.
+Quality First Teaching and identifying in-class support and resources, assessments both in school and externally, monitoring and assessing progress will be the first steps to meeting a child's needs.
+Discussions and reviews with class teachers and parents are also central to this process.

 We endeavour to ensure that a child's needs are identified and met as early as possible and adopt the following procedures for identification and assessment.
 Class teachers will make regular assessments of progress for all pupils and identify those whose progress:

-- is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- → is significantly slower than that of their peers starting from the same baseline - → fails to match or better the child's previous rate of progress - → fails to close the attainment gap between the child and their peers - → widens the attainment gap

-Identification of special education needs
+Identification of SEND

-- We follow the approach outlined in the SEN Code of Practice (2014) which recommends a four-stage cycle of action, known as 'Assess Plan Do Review', in which the curriculum and the learning environment will be further adapted by the class teacher to reduce barriers to learning and enable the child to learn more easily.
-These adaptations may include strategies suggested by the SENCO and/or external specialists and, if appropriate, provision of specialised equipment or resources.
-This cycle of support can be in place for a short period of time or a prolonged period and it is reviewed termly Children who have an EHCP, or an identified SEND need will automatically have an IEP- Individual Education Plan.
-Additionally, we monitor children in the early stages with a Pupil Passport which are also shared with parents. - In some cases a more in-depth, individual assessment may be carried out by the school.
+- → We follow the approach outlined in the SEND Code of Practice (2014) which recommends a four-stage cycle of action, known as 'Assess Plan Do Review', in which the curriculum and the learning environment will be further adapted by the class teacher to reduce barriers to learning and enable the child to learn more easily.
+These adaptations may include strategies suggested by the SENDCo and/or external specialists and, if appropriate, provision of specialised equipment or resources.
+This cycle of support can be in place for a short period of time or a prolonged period and it is reviewed termly.
+Children who have an EHCP (Educational, Health and Care Plan), or an identified SEND need will automatically have an IEP (Individual Education Plan). - → In some cases a more in-depth, individual assessment may be carried out by the school.
 This can take many forms, including a reading assessment, observation of the student, one-to-one work in a certain area or a specific support programme/intervention.